-- Is anyone injured, ill or in danger?

-- When did it happen?

 - Does anyone have access to any weapons?

 - Your name?

 - What phone number can you be reached at if we need to call you back?

 - Where are you?

 While the call taker is asking you information they are also entering the information into the computer aided dispatch (CAD) system, which allows another dispatcher to instantly process the call and send help.